This article contains affiliate links. If you purchase through these links, we may earn a commission at no extra cost to you. Full disclosure

 Does your tinnitus seem louder in the morning?
 You’re not alone.

-Many people find that tinnitus gets worse after sleeping—especially first thing upon waking.
+Many people find that tinnitus gets worse after sleeping —especially first thing upon waking.
 The reasons can vary, but most involve changes in pressure, hormone levels, and circulation that happen overnight.

 When you sleep, fluid can shift around your inner ear, cortisol levels spike around dawn, and your sleeping posture can compress the neck or jaw—aggravating nerve sensitivity.
 All of this adds up to louder, sharper ringing for some people right after they wake up.

-Let’s explore exactly why your ears might ring more after rest—and how to wake up with less noise.
+Here’s what the research shows about exactly why your ears might ring more after rest—and how to wake up with less noise.

 Cortisol, Sleep, and Tinnitus Reactivity

-One reason tinnitus gets worse after sleeping has nothing to do with your ears—and everything to do with your hormones.
+One reason tinnitus gets worse after sleeping has nothing to do with your ears, and everything to do with your hormones.

 Cortisol, your body’s primary stress hormone, naturally spikes in the early morning hours (usually between 4am–7am).
 This surge helps wake you up, but it also:

-• Increases auditory nerve sensitivity
+- Increases auditory nerve sensitivity

-• Boosts inflammation levels
+- Boosts inflammation levels

-• Reduces blood flow to the inner ear
+- Reduces blood flow to the inner ear

 For people prone to tinnitus, this means the ringing or buzzing may feel louder and more intrusive as soon as they open their eyes.